mvonwyl/epita/NLP/catch-up/01/README.md

 * 7 points on the theory.
 * 4 points on coding standards.

 It sums to 32 points which are then projected to a grade going from 0 to 16.
-Additional points can be earned by answering the bonus questions, or going further then asked on parts of the work and report.
+Additional points can be earned by answering the bonus questions, or going further than what was asked.